Greece: Ancient Greece

 The collapse of the Mycenaean civilisation ushered in the Greek Dark Ages, from which written records are absent.
 The end of the Dark Ages is traditionally dated to 776 BC, the year of the first Olympic Games.
 The Iliad and the Odyssey, the foundational texts of Western literature, are believed to have been composed by Homer in the 7th or 8th centuries BC.
 Poetry shaped beliefs to the Olympian gods, but ancient Greek religion had no priestly class or systematic dogmas and encompassed other currents, such as popular cults, like that of Dionysus, mysteries and magic.
-At this time there emerged numerous kingdoms and city-states across the Greek peninsula, some of which went on to establish numerous colonies in Asia Minor, the shores of the Black Sea, and southern Italy (also known as Magna Grecia.
+At this time, many kingdoms and city-states emerged across the Greek peninsula, some of which went on to establish a number of colonies in Asia Minor, the shores of the Black Sea, and southern Italy (also known as Magna Grecia).
 The Greek city-states reached great prosperity that resulted in an unprecedented cultural boom, that of classical Greece, expressed in architecture, drama, science, mathematics and philosophy.
 In 508 BC, Cleisthenes instituted the world's first democratic system of government in Athens.